-

 This can be a challenge for first-time dog owners, so it’s a good idea to be prepared to enroll in puppy training classes.
 These classes offer a bunch of benefits, including opportunities to socialize a puppy, so they tend to be a good idea regardless of your experience with dogs.

 Catahoula Bulldogs have a short, smooth coat that can come in a myriad of colors and color combinations.
 They shed a little year-round.
-Weekly brushing and the occasional bath as needed is usually enough to keep their coat healthy and looking great.
+Weekly brushing and the occasional bath, as needed, are usually enough to keep their coat healthy and looking great.

 In addition to coat care, you also need to care for your Catahoula Bulldog’s nails, ears, and teeth.
 Cutting your dog’s nails once or twice a month is usually sufficient to keep them from growing too long.

 Weekly ear checks and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 Plus, if anything is happening, you can catch it early and get to the vet.
 You also want to practice good dental care for dogs to help prevent painful dental diseases later in life.
-Brushing teeth or using an enzyme toothpaste daily is ideal.
+Brushing teeth or using an enzyme toothpaste daily is ideal, in addition to cleanings at the vet when needed.

 They are a powerful and athletic dog breed, so once puppies finish growing, you can try a bunch of different activities with your Catahoula Bulldog.
 Playing frisbee, hiking, swimming, training for dog sports, and more can all be fun things to try with your dog.
 You could end up finding a new favorite activity!